 Each applicant must bring in a certified birth certificate.
 A certified birth certificate is one that has been issued by a government agency.
-Birth certificates that are torn, taped, laminated, or unlegible are not acceptable.
-Photocopies, "certificates of birth" issued by hospitals, and "birth registrations" are not acceptable.
+Permanent resident card or naturalization paper can be accepted in lieu of the birth record.
+Photocopies and documents that are torn, taped, laminated, or illegible are not acceptable.
+"Certificates of birth" issued by hospitals and "birth registrations" are not acceptable.

 Each applicant must provide their Social Security number if they have one.

 If you were previously married, a filed copy of the final judgment of divorce, a certified divorce certificate, legal annulment or certified death certificate that ended the last marriage must be shown at the time of application.
 In Wisconsin it is unlawful for any person to marry until six months after the date of the granting of a judgment of divorce, regardless of where the divorce was granted.

 You must provide the name, address and telephone number of the officiant performing the wedding ceremony.

 Any document not in English must be attached to a certified and notarized translation.
 Both applicants must speak and be able to read English.
 Applicants may not translate for each other.
 The applicant must provide a translator.

 For clarification of any information provided, call (414) 278-4067.